-- The totals in the pie charts are relative to the assessed Points of Entry - Under the category "Partially Operational" IOM includes "closed for entry, "closed for exit", "open only to returning nationals and residents" and "open for commercial traffic only".
+- The totals in the pie charts are relative to the assessed Points of Entry each month - Under the category "Partially Operational" IOM includes "closed for entry, "closed for exit", "open only to returning nationals and residents" and "open for commercial traffic only".

-Changes in mobility restrictions over time (April - August 2020)
+Changes in mobility restrictions over time (April - October 2020)

-Slight changes in mobility restrictions of the border crossing points were observed between April and August.
+Slight changes in mobility restrictions of the border crossing points were observed between April and October.
 Mobility restrictions refer to restrictions of movements imposed both by entrance at PoEs and by exit through the PoEs, and medical measures.

-In April and May, 43 per cent of the restrictions were imposed on entering through this PoE at the international airports, respectively, while in June 36 per cent, in July 35 per cent, and in August 34 per cent.
-At the same time, in April and May, respectively, 41 per cent of the restrictions were imposed on exiting through this PoE at the international airports, while in June and July, 33 per cent, respectively, and in August 32 per cent.
-The number of medical measures including mandatory quarantine restrictive measures increased by June and July when compared with April and May: In April and May, 16 per cent of the restrictions were medical measures imposed on this PoE, respectively, while in June 31 per cent, in July 32 per cent, and in August 34 per cent.
+In April and May, 43 per cent of the restrictions were imposed on entering through particular PoEs at the international airports, respectively, while in June 36 per cent, in July 35 per cent, and in August and September, 34 per cent, respectively, and in October 38 per cent.
+At the same time, in April and May, respectively, 41 per cent of the restrictions were imposed on exiting through particular PoEs at the international airports, while in June and July, 33 per cent, respectively, and in August, September, and October, 32 per cent, respectively.
+The number of medical measures including mandatory quarantine restrictive measures increased in June and July when compared with April and May, however, decreased slightly in October: in April and May, 16 per cent of the restrictions were medical measures imposed on the specific PoEs, respectively, while the share of medical measures out of all restrictions was 31 per cent in June, 32 per cent in July, 31 per cent both in August and September, and 26 per cent in October.
+The share of medical measures decreased by 8 per cent in October when comparing with the last reporting period (September).

-Regarding the land border crossing points, in April, May, and June, 41 per cent of the restrictions were imposed on entering through this PoE, respectively, while in July and August 39 per cent, respectively.
-Furthermore, in April, 39 per cent of the restrictions were imposed on exiting through this PoE, while in May 40 per cent, in June 38 per cent, in July and August 37 per cent, respectively.
-Similarly, the number of medical measures had increased slightly by July when compared with April, May and June: In April and May, 20 per cent of the restrictions were medical measures imposed on this PoE, respectively, while in June 21 per cent, in July and August 24 per cent, respectively.
+Regarding the land border crossing points, in April, May, and June, 41 per cent of the restrictions were imposed on entering through particular PoEs, respectively, while in July, August, September, and October, 39 per cent, respectively.
+Furthermore, in April 39 per cent of the restrictions were imposed on exiting through particular PoEs, while in May 40 per cent, in June 38 per cent, in July, August and September, 37 per cent, respectively, and in October, 38 per cent.
+Similarly, the number of medical measures had increased slightly by July when compared with April, May and June: in April and May, 20 per cent of the restrictions were medical measures imposed on particular PoEs, respectively, while in June 21 per cent, in July, August, September and October, 24 per cent, respectively, thereby remaining stable.

-With regards to the blue border crossing points, in April and May, 36 per cent of the restrictions were imposed on entering through this PoE, respectively, while in June 35 per cent, and in July and August 34 per cent, respectively.
-Moreover, in April and May, respectively, 33 per cent of the restrictions were imposed on exiting through this PoE, while in June 32 per cent, and in July and August, 33 per cent, respectively.
-Only a slight increase of imposed medical measures were observed in June and July when compared with April and May: In April and May, respectively, 31 per cent of the restrictions were medical measures imposed on this PoE, respectively, while in June, July and August 33 per cent, respectively.
+With regards to the blue border crossing points, in April and May 36 per cent of the restrictions were imposed on entering through particular PoEs, respectively, while the share was 35 per cent in June, 34 per cent and in July, August, September and October, respectively.
+Moreover, both in April and May 33 per cent of the restrictions were imposed on exiting through particular PoEs, while the share was 32 per cent in June, and 33 per cent in July, August, September and October, respectively.
+Only a slight increase of imposed medical measures were observed in June and July when compared with April and May.
+In April and May, respectively, 31 per cent of the restrictions were medical measures imposed on particular PoEs, while the share of medical measures was 33 per cent in June, July, August, September and October.